rgleason/dashboard_tactics_pi/README.md

 ## Introduction

 If you are using both the built-in Dashboard and the Tactics plug-ins in OpenCPN v5 or greater, you may want to have but one plug-in instead of two to have all available instruments available in one place.
 Even if you are not interested in Tactics functions, it has also improved a few aspects of the plain Dashboard, like export/import functions and streaming.
-This version is also with expandandable resource to host even more (!) instruments such as engine monitoring, mast rotation, etc.
+This version comes with more resources allowing it to be expandandableto host even more (!) instruments such as engine monitoring, mast rotation, etc.

 Tactics functions provide information to help you sail better - ranging from true wind data to advanced functions which allows a selection of the best head sail for the next tack.
 Please read further about it and other advanced features here:
 * [Tactics and performance functions](docs/Tactics.md)